File: the hypocrisy of sales in fashion

 Is this shirt from a famous brand worth €150... or €150 - 50% = €75?

 In both cases, the cost of the product remained the same .
-It required just as much yarn, fabric and labor.
-And we must not forget that for a small designer who uses beautiful materials, the creative work also has a price.
+It required the same amount of thread, fabric and labor.
+And we must not forget that for a small designer who uses beautiful materials, the work of creation also has a price.

 And I'm not talking about " supporting small brands " as I sometimes hear.
-Because it is not a question of supporting them, but simply of bringing their clothes back to their true value, that of quality .
+Because it's not about supporting them, but simply about bringing their clothes back to their true value, that of quality. .

 That said, when faced with bad practices, consumers are not fooled: